Should I switch my current DNS resolver?

-If you are just a regular Internet user (not self-hosting anything), and you are currently using your ISP’s DNS server, I would switch to a 3rd party DNS service (e.g. Cloudflare).
+If you are just a regular Internet user (not self-hosting anything), and you are currently using your ISP’s DNS resolver, I would switch to a 3rd party DNS service (e.g. Cloudflare).

 However if you are self-hosting anything (e.g. email), then I would opt for running my own DNS resolver for reliability.